Retire: Living vs guaranteed annuities

 • You’ll get taxed on the income you receive as per the income tax table.

-Remember – you also have the option of switching from a living annuity to a guaranteed annuity, but you cannot switch from a guaranteed annuity to a living annuity.
+Remember – you have the option of switching from a living annuity to a guaranteed annuity, but you cannot switch from a guaranteed annuity to a living annuity.

 Saving for retirement is the biggest investment most of us will ever make.
 Sadly, it can also be very complicated.
 In this monthly blog, we try to answer some of the retirement questions we hear most often, ranging from which products are best suited to different circumstances to efficient tax treatments.
 Words by Carina Jooste.